It’s no secret—the quality of your property photography goes a long way in impacting your commercial real estate marketing efforts.

-The go-to photo editing software for real estate editing would be Photoshop thanks to its diverse range of specialized editing features.
-However, Photoshop can be intimidating if you have no experience with professional photo editing software.
+Adobe Photoshop and Lightroom are industry standards thanks to their diverse range of specialized editing features.
+However, these can be intimidating if you have no experience with professional photo editing software.
 Easy-to-use alternatives for real estate editing include the Photomatix Pro 6 ($99) and Aurora HDR 2018 ($99).

 Real Estate Drone Photography

-In addition, don’t forget that you need a FAA-approved license to fly your drone.
-In order to be granted a license for real estate drone photography, you need to first undertake an aeronautical knowledge test.
-According to the latest reports from the FAA, Aeronautical knowledge tests require study time to master the material and cost $150.
+But if you want to buy a drone, don’t forget that you need a FAA-approved license to fly it.
+In order to be granted a license for real estate drone photography, you need to first undertake an aeronautical knowledge test, which requires study time to master the material and cost around $150.

 360 Degree Images

 360 degree images are one of the best ways to market your commercial real estate properties.
-360 degree images are more engaging than traditional photographs alone, and can really help your prospects visualize your commercial space.
+These images are more engaging than traditional photographs alone, as they provide your viewers with everything they need to visualize your commercial space.

 Real Estate Photography Companies